RashedEmon/Restaurant_Food_order/README.md

 <h1>Restaurant Food Order System</h1>
-<p>Restaurant food order system is an alternative way to order food in restaurant.
-It will replace manual ordering system which is time consuming.
-User can order food by using this system easily.
-User can add an item to order list and can see details of the product.
-User also check number of item and total price of item before confirm order</p>
+<p>The restaurant food order system is an alternative way to order food.
+It will replace the manual ordering system which is time-consuming.
+Users can order food by using this system easily.
+Users can add an item to the order list and see product details.
+Users also check the number of items and the total price of item before confirming order.</p>

 <h2>Features of this system</h2>
 <ol>